BanaYugandharReddy08/Personal-Portifolio/README.md

 ## Java Backend

-`backend-java/` holds a simple Spring Boot project.
+`backend-java/` holds a simple Spring Boot project exposing its API under `/api`.
+It now implements `/api/login` which validates email and password for the Node layer.
 Use Maven to run it:

 ```sh
 cd backend-java